tensorlakeai/indexify/docs/docs/concepts.md

 ![Content Transformation](images/key_concepts_transform.png)

-###### Metadata Extraction
+###### Structured Data Extraction
-An extractor can enrich  an ingested content by adding JSON metadata to the content.
+An extractor can enrich an ingested content by adding structured data to the content.
 For example, adding bounding boxes of detected objects and their labels to an ingested image.
+Structured Data returned as Metadata, and all the keys of the metadata become queriable using SQL queries.

 ```
 Extractor(Content) -> List[Feature(Type=Metadata)]